Sara Cody: Criticism

-On several occasions Cody has cited the effectiveness of the enacted mandates, without providing data or evidence to back up her claims.
+On several occasions Cody has cited the effectiveness of the enacted mandates without providing data or evidence to back up her claims.
 The mandates were set without any exit metrics to be tracked.
-On one occasion, Cody cited masks as the reason why Santa Clara county had minimal influenza cases in the winter of 2021, while not mentioning the entire area was under shelter in place at that time, with only essential businesses open, and without mentioning that many places throughout the world which had no mask mandates had no influenza cases either.
+At a meeting of the Santa Clara County Board of Supervisors in September 2021, Cody cited masks as the reason why Santa Clara County had minimal influenza cases in the winter of 2021, and was reminded by a supervisor that the entire area was under shelter in place at that time, with only essential businesses open.

+Awards

+Cody received numerous awards for her role in the COVID-19 pandemic response, including: